 How to manage the loss of muscle strength in older adult?

 A recent systematic review, including 34 articles, highlighted that exercise has moderate-to-large effects on muscle strength among older adults [93].
-Resistance training is currently the most effective intervention to elicit improvements in muscle function [94] and physical performance [95-97].
+There is growing evidence suggesting that the best way to improve muscle function [94] and physical performance [95-97] is resistance training.
 Several studies reported positive effects of resistance training on muscle strength [98] and muscle quality [99-101] in older subjects.
 In addition, mixed power training (power velocity training combined to functional exercise) is also efficient to counteract HS loss in dynapenic-obese older men [102].
-Body and mind exercise could also be considered as another potential intervention to counteract loss of muscle function in dynapenic older adults [8].
+Body and mind exercise could also be considered as another potential intervention to fight against loss of muscle function in dynapenic older adults [8].
 More importantly, it has been shown that cardiovascular training is as beneficial as resistance training to maintain muscle quality and to mitigate the decline in functional capacities in voluntary active individuals over the age of 60 [39].
 Lack of time is the main barrier to be engage in physical activity.
 Thus, high-intensity interval training (HIIT), a subtype of cardiovascular training but shorter has been recently shown to be particularly effective in triggering beneficial muscle adaptations compared to continuous aerobic exercise [103].

 Accordingly, given that physical activity and nutrition are two important behavioral factors to maintain muscle strength, it is not surprising that combined exercise and nutrition interventions improved muscle strength to a greater extent than exercise or nutrition alone.
-First, a review concluded that protein intake plays an integral part in muscle health and an intake of 1.0–1.2 g/kg of body weight per day is probably optimal for older adults [104].
+First, a review concluded that protein intake plays a role in muscle health and recommends an intake of 1.0–1.2 g/kg of body weight per day for older adults [104].
 Few months earlier, Dulac and colleagues had already highlighted that a higher daily protein intake (i.e. at least 1.2 g·kg-1·d-1 of protein) optimized the effects of mixed power training on muscle function, specifically on muscle quality [105].
 A recent meta-analysis suggested that protein or amino acid supplementation without concomitant nutritional or exercise interventions increases muscle mass or strength in predominantly healthy elderly people [106].
-A meta-analysis also reported a small but significant positive effect of vitamin D supplementation on global muscle strength with a standardized mean difference (SMD) of 0.17 (P = .02) [107]. n-3 PUFA supplement may convey added benefits in the prevention of sarcopenia and functional decline [108].
+A meta-analysis also reported a small but significant positive effect of vitamin D supplementation on global muscle strength with a standardized mean difference (SMD) of 0.17 (P = .02) [107]. n-3 PUFA supplement can brings added benefits in the prevention of sarcopenia and functional decline [108].
 In addition, it has been suggested that Long-chain n-3 PUFA supplementation augments increases in muscle function and quality in older women but not in older men after resistance exercise training [109].

-In addition, it has been recently shown that citrulline supplementation (i.e. an amino-acid) when combined with HIIT seems to induce greater improvements on upper limbs muscle strength in dynapenic-obese older adults [110].
-However adding a caloric restriction to a resistance training may be particularly relevant in maximizing improvements in physical capacity in dynapenic-obese older adults [111].
+In addition, it has been recently found that citrulline supplementation (i.e. an amino-acid) when combined with HIIT lead to better improvements on upper limbs muscle strength in dynapenic-obese older adults [110].
+Moreover, adding a caloric restriction to a resistance training can be especially useful to potentiate improvements in physical capacity in dynapenic-obese older adults [111].

 Conclusion